KLD997/FreeTune/README.md

 ## Instructions
   ### Text Tab
   You can select multiple numbers with holding the `left click` and then draging with your mouse.
-You can only drag from up to down.

-  You can select one value and right click on text widget to `copy value's hex address` or `open a map`.
+  You can select one value and right click on text widget to `Copy Hex Address`, `Open Map`, `Add Potential Map` or `Remove Potential Map`.

+  `Copy Hex Address` - Copies hex address of a selected value.
+  `Open Map` - Open a map if the selected value is a map value.
+  `Add Potential Map` - Adds a potential map to your user maps.
+  `Remove Potential Map` - Removes a potential map from your project.

   You can use 'm'/'M' to increase number of columns by one or use 'w'/'W' to decrease the columns by one.